Are you wondering what are the top things to do in Samos Greece? If yes, this post is all about one of the most beautiful Greek islands!

 In Megalo Seitani – apart from the magical beach – you will be impressed by the view of the Kakoperato Gorge, a very exciting hiking trail.

 Neither beach has organized facilities and you will have to follow a 3km picturesque, yet slightly challenging at places hiking trail.
-You can start from Potami Beach to get there, so make sure you have good walking shoes, salty snacks, 2 lt of water, sunscreen, and a hat with you.
+You can start from Potami Beach to get there, so make sure you have good walking shoes, salty snacks, 2 liters of water, sunscreen, and a hat with you.

 Alternatively, you can go there by renting a boat.